 According to the Guaranteed Analysis, Sundays’ beef recipe contains a minimum of 35% crude protein and minimum 20% crude fat, a maximum of 2% crude fiber, and the moisture level is 15% maximum.

-The food comes in a rather nice, bright-yellow cardboard box that contains another yellow box within it.
+The food comes in a rather nice, bright-yellow cardboard box that contains another box within it.
 Inside that is a sealed plastic bag that contains the food.
 If you ask me, that’s a bit overkill in terms of cardboard, but it does make for a premium unboxing experience.

-In the box, you should also find a few extra materials, including the food transitioning calendar that helps you to help your pooch make the transition from regular kibble to Sundays, plus personalized feedings details.
+In the box, you should also find a few extra materials, including the food transitioning calendar that helps you to help your pooch make the transition from regular kibble to Sundays, plus personalized feeding details.

 Once you open the bag of food, make sure to store it in a cool, dry place.
 I like to put everything in an air-tight container to make sure it stays fresh.